kubewarden/kubewarden.io/content/blog/2022/10/volumemounts-policy.md

 their usage of volumes by checking the volume name being used in the containers' `volumeMounts[*].name`.

-You can find it [published in ArtifactHub.io](https://artifacthub.io/packages/kubewarden/volumemounts-policy/volumemounts).
+You can find it [published in Artifact Hub](https://artifacthub.io/packages/kubewarden/volumemounts-policy/volumemounts).
 As usual, its artifact is signed with Sigstore in keyless mode, and if you are curious, you can peek into the policy's [implementation in Rust here](https://github.com/kubewarden/volumemounts-policy).